Duh-Shawn/Duh-Shawn/README.md

 ### Hi there! 👋

-My name is De'Shawn - I am an application security professional by day and software engineer by night.
+My name is De'Shawn - I am a technology professional that is constantly practicing to stay up to date on the latest trends

-🔭 I’m currently working on The Odin Project

-🌱 I’m currently learning Full Stack Javascript
+Software / Systems / AppSec Engineer

 <!--
 **Duh-Shawn/Duh-Shawn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.